serdarburakguneri/bind4j/README.md

-# javabind
+# bind4j

-Gonna try to build a developer friendly framework based on spring.
+Gonna try to build a developer friendly java framework.
 The goal is to create clean code following enterprise architectures and have it fast.